 Each volume should take one year to complete, although you might take longer if you are working with younger students.
 The course is arranged in six units with four modules per unit and from 11 to 16 lesson segments per module.
 Suggested lesson plans in the book show modules taking from three to seven days to complete.
 Following the lesson plans on pages xliv to xlvii makes it easy to sort out how much to expect from students each day.

 The bulky course book has 576 pages and is almost an inch and a half thick.
 This is a consumable worktext containing both instructional information and activity pages for students to complete.
 (Each student needs his or her own book.)
 The companion answer key is 144 pages.
 Important information at the front of the course book explains how the course works.
 Personally, I would prefer to have that information in the answer key since it would reduce the size of the book by more than 20 pages.
 The course book has a plastic spiral binding so pages will lie flat as students work in the book.
 However, the thickness of the book means that students will often be writing on pages raised more than an inch from their writing surface which might be awkward.
 (It is possible to flip excess pages all of the way to the left or right so that the few upon which a student is writing are at "desk-top" level, but it isn't easy.)
 While attractively-formatted pages are included for students to write preliminary and final drafts of their compositions, students might find it more comfortable and more practical to type these into a computer.

 The course is largely self-instructional, so WIR often refers to the “writing coach” rather than a teacher since the writing coach guides students rather than teaching them.
-Lessons sometimes include open-ended questions.
-Lessons in the book sometimes tell students to discuss questions or ideas with a parent, teacher, or writing coach.
+Lessons sometimes include open-ended questions, and they also occasionally tell students to discuss questions or ideas with a parent, teacher, or writing coach.
 I also spotted at least one lesson that instructs students to work with a partner.
-So, while students should be able to work independently through much of each lesson, a parent, teacher, or writing coach should be able to work as a partner.
+In such instances, a parent, teacher, or writing coach should be able to work as a partner.
 If a student seems overwhelmed by the amount of handwriting required, you might have them discuss some of their answers rather than requiring written responses.